Musthakeem98/nestjs-postgres-crud/README.md

      }
      ```

      Updates the post with ID 1.
-Requires JWT token for authorization. 🔄
+     SRequires JWT token for authorization. 🔄

    - **Delete a Post:**